1 Day Moment in Monaco

 Casino de Monte-Carlo

-After looking at the price tags on these outrageously expensive offerings, the €17 entry fee to the Casino de Monte-Carlo won’t look so bad!
-Arguably the most iconic landmark in all of Monaco, you might be surprised to learn that this casino is only for tourists—locals are banned from gambling here lest they run into their neighbor dealing at a table and cut a deal!
+After looking at the price tags on these outrageously expensive offerings, the €17 entry fee to the Casino de Monte-Carlo won’t seem so bad!
+Arguably the most iconic landmark in all of Monaco, you may be surprised to learn this casino is only for tourists—locals are banned from gambling here lest they run into their neighbor dealing at a table and cut a deal!

 Designed by Charles Garnier, the same architect behind the Paris Opera House, the façade boasts spectacular Beaux-Arts architecture outshined only by the lavish décor and marble sculptures you’ll find inside!